-- 1. Article X(2) specifying the number of days by which speedy relief must be so ordered by a court; - 2.
-Article X(3) and (4) adding the relief of Article 13(1)(e) on sale and application of proceeds and permitting such relief to be sought in the jurisdictions where the debtor is situated; - 3.
+- 2. Article X(3) and (4) adding the relief of Article 13(1)(e) on sale and application of proceeds and permitting such relief to be sought in the jurisdictions where the debtor is situated; - 3.
 Article X(5) allowing the debtor and creditor to agree to exclude the application of Article 13(2) of the Convention under which a court may impose additional terms on the granting of an order for speedy relief; and - 4.
 Article X(6) specifying when the remedies of de-registration and export must be made available and providing that the applicable authorities must expeditiously cooperate with and assist the creditor in the exercise of such remedies.